repaygithub/cactus/CONTRIBUTING.md

 - [Markdown](#markdown)
 - [Git Commit Messages](#git-commit-messages)

+Also see the documentation for [Coding Best Practices](./docs/Coding%20Best%20Practices/README.md).

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to @JamesNimlos.